commune-sh/appservice/README.md

 #### Deploying

 For simplicity, run this appservice on the same host where the matrix homeserver lives, although it isn't necessary.
 There are example docs for both a systemd unit and nginx reverse proxy in the `/docs`.

+### Development

+To develop this appservice, you'll need to have a matrix homeserver running locally.
+Run `modd` to watch for changes and rebuild the binary.

+#### Community

+To keep up to date with Commune development, you can find us on `#commune:commune.sh` or `#commune:matrix.org`.